typemill/docs/04-for-plugin-developers/02-documentation/02-field-overview.md

 ### color

-Adds a color-picker.
-If you use this for a frontend-form, then the standard html5-color-picker will be used.
-You have to style it yourself if you don`t like the standard.
-For theme-settings and plugin-settings an individual color-picker is used.
+Adds a color picker.
+If you use this for a frontend form, then the standard HTML5 color picker will be used.
+You have to style it yourself, if you don`t like the standard.
+For theme settings and plugin settings, an individual color picker is used.

 ````
 forms: